johanbrook/whiteboard/README.md

 # Whiteboard for Wordpress

 Whiteboard is "another naked, barebone, Wordpress theme", but still not quite.
-It serves as my starting point for every Wordpress project I'm starting working on, and includes an extensive library of nifty Wordpress helper functions.
+It serves as the starting point for every Wordpress project I start working on, and includes an extensive library of nifty Wordpress helper functions.

 I encourage you to poke around in the files and remove stuff you don't need.
-I've made the theme highly configurable and minimal, so you shouldn't have to remove too much.

 ## Constants

-Path constants:
+URL constants:

 - `JB_THEME_DIR`.
-The absolute path to the theme directory.
-Could for example be: `http://domain.com/wordpress/wp-content/themes/<your-theme>`.
-This constant is preferrable over the `bloginfo("stylesheet_directory")`.
+The absolute URL to the theme directory.
+Could for example be: `http://domain.com/wordpress/wp-content/themes/<your-theme>/`.
+This constant is preferrable over calling the `bloginfo("stylesheet_directory")` all the time.
 - `JB_JS_DIR`.
-The absolute path to the Javascript directory.
-Defaults to `JB_THEME_DIR . /style/js/`.
+The absolute URL to the Javascript directory.
+Defaults to `JB_THEME_DIR . static/js/`.
 - `JB_IMG_DIR`.
-The absolute path to the images directory.
-Defaults to `JB_THEME_DIR . /style/images/`.
+The absolute URL to the images directory.
+Defaults to `JB_THEME_DIR . static/images/`.
 - `JB_CSS_DIR`.
-The absolute path to the stylesheet directory.
-Defaults to `JB_THEME_DIR . /style/css/`.
+The absolute URL to the stylesheet directory.
+Defaults to `JB_THEME_DIR . static/css/`.

 Some more configurable constants you should have a look at:

 - `GOOGLE_ANALYTICS_ID`.
 Your Google Analytics id.
-Fill it in and uncomment the `add_action(..)` row just below to add Analytics to the footer file.
+Fill it in and uncomment the `add_action(..)` row just below to add Analytics to the footer.
 - `EXCERPT_LENGTH`.
 The global length in characters of post excerpts.
 Defaults to 40 characters.
 - `USE_ROOT_RELATIVE_LINKS`.
 Set to false if you don't want to use relative permalink ("/some/page/" instead of "http://domain.com/some/page/").
 - `USE_JQUERY`.
 Set to false to deactivate registration of the jQuery library in the theme.